adinanabi/college-library-system/README.md

 ---
 ## Overview

-This project is a database management application developed as part of the Database Design module coursework for MSc in Computing and Information Systems.
+This project is a database management application developed as part of the Database Design module coursework.
 It simulates a **College Library System** with functionalities to manage resources, loans, reservations, and fines effectively.

 The project involved designing the database schema, normalizing it, and implementing it using **MySQL**.
 The system supports queries, views, and triggers to handle various library-related operations seamlessly.